WattTime/climate-trace-gapfilling/README.md

 Once your environment is activated, run `pip install --default-timeout=1000 -r requirements.txt`.
 The increased default timeout is for pandas, since it is a large file and takes additional time to download.

 ### Running
+- First, you will need to add your database credentials to the `params.json` file.
+- Next, you can run the `main.py` file to run all actions.
+This will:
+  - Load Climate TRACE and EDGAR data
+  - Project EDGAR data forward in time
+     - Write that projected data to the database
+  - Load the projected data and fill Climate TRACE gaps with both EDGAR and EDGAR-projected
+  - Write the filled data to the database

 ### Testing
 We use the `pytest` library for unit testing the functionality.
 Simply run `pytest tests` from the head directory to run all tests in the folder.